Search for cities, countries, lakes and rivers

 Water Temperature Chart for Schuylkill River in Reading Over the Last 30 Days

-Today the water temperature in Reading is lower than the same day in previous years.
-The water temperature range here in February is from 34°F to 48°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.
+Today the water temperature in Reading is higher than the same day in previous years.
+The water temperature range here in March is from 36°F to 52°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.

 The forecasted water temperature values for Reading are presented in the table below.